-The Board have not currently proposed a final ordinary dividend in respect of the current financial year (2021: 12p per share), and no special dividend (2021: 4.0p).
+The Board have proposed a final ordinary dividend of 15.0p in respect of the current financial year (2022: 15p per share), and no special dividend (2022: Nil).
+The board proposed a second interim ordinary dividend of 7.5p for the current financial year which was paid in August 2023.